A Thanksgiving List of Foods for the Classic American Feast

 “Stuff” is another way to say “things.”
 But the verb to stuff means that you fill something until it’s full.
 Thanksgiving stuffing (also called dressing) is the food that goes inside the roasted turkey.

 But it’s also become a side dish, a dish of food that’s served next to the main course.
 Traditionally, Thanksgiving stuffing is made of bread and herbs, and sometimes sausage (a kind of hot dog) or other additional ingredients.
-Check out some stuffing/dressing recipes here!

 3. Mashed Potatoes

 Mashed potatoes are potatoes that have been boiled and peeled, and then crushed (mashed) into a soft and creamy dish.
 Add butter, milk and some garlic, and you have a perfect dish!